NEWS & VIEWS

 So this got me thinking about the tax system and how it could change going forward.

 In banking, business and shopping, we have seen huge changes in our behaviours in a short space of time.
 Most big chain pubs and restaurants allow you to make your entire order using an app on your phone.
 Your bank not only knows when and where you’ve been spending your money; some banks even categorise your spending so you can’t hide from the judgemental figure next to ‘Eating Out’.
-Smart meters inform your energy provider of your usage down to the minute and suggest your likely future usage and cost.
 Fitness trackers that you wear can identify patterns in your exercise and your health – and tell you how to improve both.
-Public transport delays and traffic jams are gleaned from both user feedback and concentration of users, updating navigation systems to automatically find the best alternative route (it was reported that the first realisation that Ukraine had been invaded was when a traffic jam appeared near the border on Google Maps).
+Public transport delays and traffic jams are gleaned from both user feedback and concentration of users, updating navigation systems to automatically find the best alternative route – it was even reported that the first realisation that Ukraine had been invaded was when a traffic jam appeared near the border on Google Maps.

 Information sharing between HMRC and employers, businesses, banks, cross-border and more is only increasing.
 The HMRC ‘Connect’ software mines and analyses data drawn from sources such as other government departments, foreign tax departments, as well as external sites in order to track a taxpayer’s affairs.